How Long Should You Stay at a Job? 6 Questions To Ask

 How long does the typical employee stay at a job?

-The typical employee stays at a job for just over four years, according to a 2018 study from the Bureau of Labor Statistics.
-That same study found that these numbers apply to both men and women, and that older employees typically have longer tenure at a company than their younger counterparts.
+The typical employee stays at a job for just over four years, according to a 2020 study from the United States Bureau of Labor Statistics.
+The study found that these numbers apply to both men and women and that older employees typically have longer tenure at a company than their younger counterparts.

 However, every person is different, so knowing when it's time to apply for and accept another job may depend on several factors such as promotion opportunities, company culture, skills training and work-life balance.